gkHoplite/UE4_Learning/SyncExample/Instruction.md

 ## What Makes Sync Errors on Transform?
 ![img](img\88.WhatCauseSimulationError.png)
 - If Set Collision Preset On BP_Car to BlockAllDynamic, then desynchronization occured easily.
 If Set this BlockAll, It's hard to find desynchronization
-- Because Autonomous has Collider but the other machine didn't simulate it's collider.
+- hitting the square box on the road. simulation works differetly on server and client.
 So hitting Sth makes Desynchronization so easily.
 - All the Transform calculated with DeltaTime, Because DeltaTime is Set by frame on each computer makes desynchronization!

 ## Investigate approaches to eliminating them.